Adrenaline’s Rick Barrick takes us through some of the latest breakthroughs in digital signage design.

 Rick says, “There may be some application to that, but in a retail sector where you’ve got multiple people walking by, you could have a very jilted playlist approach.
 You’d have this computer trying to fire up content that’s hyper relevant to one person.
 The analogy that I would use is some teenager walking into a bar, popping in five dollars’ worth of quarters into a jukebox and then dominating the entire brand experience for the next two hours with songs that are specific to that person’s taste.
 Probably not a good idea in an environment where brand is critical and ambiance is crucial.
 You’ve essentially handed over a vital part of experience to a teenager.”

-One of the biggest challenges in digital signage today is that some people – like early adopters – get bowled over by the technology and want to deploy it immediately without enough thought to the purpose behind it.
+One of the biggest challenges in digital signage design strategy is that some people – like early adopters – get bowled over by the technology and want to deploy it immediately without enough thought to the purpose behind it.
 They simply want the WOW factor.
 But they’re not really sure what the practical use is or what it will really do for their brand or their brand experience.
 It’s a technology first approach where they figure out the real-world application and ROI later on.
 What we advocate instead is a holistic, strategic approach in advance of deployment of technology.
 You’ll still get your WOW; it will just mean more in the long-run.